Chief: Bruce Green

 Wildfire—Learn to be FireSmart

 FireSmart standards are aimed at helping interface residents to prevent interface fires.
-Follow this link to download the current BC FireSmart manual.
+Download the current BC FireSmart Homeowner's Manual.

 Visit BC Wildfire Service for more details.